 How the Cloud Mining or Hashing Works?

-What is Ethereum Cloud Mining?
+What is Ethereum Block?

 ASIC or application-specific integrated circuit is a customized integrated circuit.
 ASICs are specifically meant for mining cryptocurrencies and serve no other purpose.
 Dash makes use of specific ASIC devices for the mining process.
 These are designed to work for Dash's X11 mining protocol.
 Some of the best Dash mining ASIC devices are Baikal Mini Miner and Antminer D3.
 Antminer D3 is the best in the market at the moment.